 Get help with identifying your water and power lines

 You need the help of a building staff in determining your unit’s water and power sources.
 Your builders need to know how to turn these on and off, without affecting the other units.
 You don’t want any trouble with your neighbours.

 Ask or get parking permits for your builders

 Not everyone has a right to park, even if they live in the premium in apartment blocks.
 Before your work begins, scope out the options (where can you place a rubbish skip if one is required?) and determine where the builders can park without taking up resident or visitor parking spaces.

 The common property must be considered at all times during an apartment renovation.
 You will pay all the damages to common areas.
 Responsible builders and tradesmen are aware of this so they’re always careful in transporting in building materials from their vehicle to your unit.
 They should also clean the common areas after their work.
 You don’t want to annoy your neighbours and the strata committee.

 You can’t change a bathroom easily

 There are bathroom renovations that you can easily do such as using high-end or creative fixtures and finishes.
-However, some reconfiguration are not welcome.
-The strata committee may not allow you to do anything that change your plumbing or drilling bathroom walls and floors.
+However, some reconfiguration is not welcome.
+The strata committee may not allow you to do anything that changes your plumbing or drilling bathroom walls and floors.
 You might affect the apartment beside or below you.
-Get creative with the bathroom’s interior design if the authorities won’t allow you to make changes in the layout.
+Get creative with the bathroom’s interior design if the authorities won’t allow you to make changes in the layout